-3 credits/term (3 lec hrs/wk)

-The causes and effects of earthquakes,

-tsunamis, landslides, ground

-subsidence, avalanches, floods, storms,

-coastal erosion and volcanic eruptions.

-The possibilities for prediction and

-mitigation, and the potential risks for

-hazards in Oregon, are included.

-G299 Special Topics in Geology

-3 credits/term (3 lec hrs/wk)

-Contemporary topics drawn from a wide

-array of geologic disciplines.
-Topics vary,

-but generally include those of recent

-developments, fundamental problems,

-current and special interest and others

-of major geologic significance.
+3 credits/term (3 lec hrs/wk) The causes and effects of earthquakes, tsunamis, landslides, ground subsidence, avalanches, floods, storms, coastal erosion and volcanic eruptions.
+The possibilities for prediction and mitigation, as well as the potential risks for hazards in Oregon are included.

+G299 Special Toplcs in Geology 3 credits/term (3 lec hrs/wk) Contemporary topics drawn from a wide array of geologic disciplines.
+Topics vary, but generally include those of recent developments, fundamental problems, current and special interest and others of major geologic significance.

-GS108 Oceanography
+GS107 Oceanography